Valgorithms/TwitchPHP/README.md

 		'valzargaming',
 		'daathren',
 	],
+	'badwords' => [ // List of blacklisted words or phrases in their entirety; User will be immediately banned with reason 'badword' if spoken in chat
+		'Buy followers, primes and viewers',
+		'bigfollows . com',
+	],
 	'responses' => [ // Whenever a message is sent matching a key and prefixed with a command symbol, reply with the defined value
 		'ping' => 'Pong!',
 		'github' => 'https://github.com/VZGCoders/TwitchPHP',